Chuckatuck

 Horne / Wilson Home

-• Horne / Wilson Home — Mrs. Shirley Horne Wilson was born in this house in Longview.
+Horne / Wilson Home — Mrs. Shirley Horne Wilson was born in this house in Longview.
 Her father, Waverly Horne, bought the property in 1922 from Charlie Lawrence.
-This former Brock home, which was built about 1840, had a living room and bedroom on the first floor and two rooms upstairs.
+This former Brock home, built around 1840, featured a living room and bedroom on the first floor, as well as two rooms upstairs.
 The kitchen and dining room were separated from the bedrooms and living room by a colonnade and porch.
 Mr. Horne remodeled the house in 1937.
 Mrs. Wilson bought her family’s home place on Longview Drive in approximately 1988.
 Her parents once operated a store located in the corner of the lot towards the intersection.

 Oakland